ValkyrieStudios/utils/README.md

 ```

 - **isNumberAbove(val:number, comp:number)**
-Check if a variable is above a certain bound
+Check if a variable is a number above a certain bound
 ```js
 isNumberAbove(5, 0); // TRUE
 isNumberAbove(.1, 0); // TRUE